When your youngest child learns to ride a bike… Long may you ride, my son

 Dad and I would repeat the process again and again until I didn’t need him anymore.

-This week my youngest son, Dylan, learned how to ride a bike.
+This week, Dylan, learned how to ride a bike.

 As a parent it’s a thrilling moment.
 You just witnessed your child learn something permanent–like riding a bike.